 Inside, a tablet-style 15.5-inch touchscreen and 10.2-inch digital instrument cluster speak to the now.
 The Mach-E is easily the most technologically advanced Mustang so far, and it’s not shy about it.
 The minimalist looks spread to the low cowl and dash shapes—it’s flat, wide, and better for outward vision.

-At least initially, the Mustang Mach-E offered at least three outputs from its electric motors.
+At least initially, the Mustang Mach-E offered four outputs from its electric motors.
 Rear- or all-wheel drive is available, in standard- or extended-range models.
-Outputs range from 255 horsepower to up to 429 horsepower.
-Ford says the Mach-E’s range will vary, depending on powertrain configuration, between 210 miles and 300 miles.
-The most powerful, Mach-E GT, will spring to 60 mph in about three seconds, while the longest-range version, Premium or California Route 1, will manage about 300 miles of range.
+Outputs range from 266 horsepower to up to 480 horsepower.
+The Mach-E’s range varies, depending on powertrain configuration, between 210 miles and 300 miles.
+With the battery pack mounted under the floor between the axles, the Mach-E maintains a low center of gravity for a sportier ride aided by an independent front and rear suspension.

-The Mach-E seats up to five passengers and carries nearly 30 cubic feet of cargo.
+The Mach-E seats up to five passengers and carries nearly 30 cubic feet of cargo with the seats up, but the frunk adds another 4.8 cubic feet.
 Options like a glass panoramic roof or safety upgrades are available, and performance packages are likely.

 Every Mach-E gets standard active safety features such as automatic emergency braking, active lane control, and adaptive cruise control.
 Most Mach-E crossovers will have a surround-view camera system and driver-assistance features.
-An advanced driver-assistance feature could be available shortly after the vehicle's debut in showrooms.
+A hands-free driving system enabled by over-the-air updates will be available later in 2021.